MironPawlak/assignment_enigma/README.md

 2. Run the following command to build and start the containers:: ``docker-compose up --build``
 3. Migrations will perform automatically

+All endpoints can be viewed via drf interface

 ## Testing
 To run test, use the following command
 ``docker exec -it <container_name> python3 manage.py test``